 The Applicant Support Program

-ICANN developed the Applicant Support Program (ASP) as part of its New Generic Top-Level Domains (gTLD) Program.
+ICANN developed the Applicant Support Program (ASP) as part of its New Generic Top-Level Domain (gTLD) Program.
 The ASP is intended to provide financial and non-financial assistance to eligible entities that demonstrate need.

 As part of the New gTLD Program: Next Round, the ASP is designed to be in line with Affirmation 1.3 of the Final Report on the new gTLD Subsequent Procedures Policy Development Process: “The Working Group affirms that the primary purposes of new gTLDs are to foster diversity, encourage competition, and enhance the utility of the DNS.”